 Approval of an emergency resolution pursuant to a Board policy shall require a super-majority of 90% of the members present at a Congregational meeting.

-Article VII – Elections (Trustees, Endowment Committee, Canvass Committee, and Nominating Committee)
+Article VII – Elections (Trustees, Endowment Committee, and Nominating Committee)

-Election of Trustees, the Endowment Committee, the Canvass Committee and the Nominating Committee shall take place at the Annual Congregational Business Meeting.
+Election of Trustees, the Endowment Committee, and the Nominating Committee shall take place at the Annual Congregational Business Meeting.
 Election shall be by written ballot in all cases where there are more candidates than positions to be filled.

 Candidates for the office of Trustee may be nominated by the Nominating Committee, by petition of ten percent (10%) of active members, or from the floor at the time of the election, provided that any nomination must be with the consent of the person nominated.